How to Choose the Best Livestock Guardian Dog

 They're known for their shaggy white coats, fluffy tails, and regal demeanor.
 They're also famous for being excellent livestock guardians; they've been used to protect sheep since at least 1200 CE.

-The most important thing to know about this breed is that it's prone to hip dysplasia (HD) — especially if the parents have HD or were bred from dogs with HD in their genes.
-If you want a healthy puppy, look for a breeder who screens his breeding dogs' hips before breeding them.
+The most important thing to know about this breed is that it's prone to hip dysplasia (HD), especially if the parents have HD or were bred from dogs with HD in their genes.
+If you want a healthy puppy, look for a breeder who screens their breeding dogs' hips before breeding them.

 3. Komondor